ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 ## [From _Western Reserve chronicle._](https://chroniclingamerica.loc.gov/lccn/sn84028385/1872-06-19/ed-1/seq-4)

 #### 1872-06-19 &middot; Warren, Ohio

 <table style="width: 100%;"><tr><td style="width: 50%">

+sandal tree perfumes the axe which
+strikes it.
+Don&#x27;t go to law unless you have
+nothing to lose ; lawyer&#x27;s houses ara
+built on fool&#x27;s heads.
+Put no dependence ou the label of a
 and count money after your own
 kind.
 In any business, never wade into